ctoestreich/CoffeeScriptAntTasks/README.md

 * `stderr` - set to `System.err`
 * `__FILE__` - set to the name of the script
 * `task` - set to the Ant task that is being run
+* `util` - set to an object with some useful methods

+### The `util` object ###

+When your script runs with the `JavaScript` or `CoffeeScript` tasks, an additional object is available to your code in the global property name `util`.
+This object has the following functions:

+* `readFile(fileName)`

+  This function will read the specified file and return the contents as a string.
+The file name is relative to the project's `basedir`.

+* `writeFile(fileName, contents)`

+  This function will write the specified contents to the specified file.
+  The file name is relative to the project's `basedir`.

 `CoffeeScript`
 --------------